tracetronic/helm-charts/charts/test-guide/README.md

 ```

 ### Using secrets as database credentials
-By setting `useSecretsForCredentials` to true it is possible to use kubernetes secrets to configure the database credentials.
-To adjust the secret's name and keyNames for user or password see [values.yaml](./values.yaml) under the `secrets` section.
+It is possible to use kubernetes secrets to configure the database credentials.
+Make sure the secret is present in the same namespace and configure the secretName and key names for user or password in [values.yaml](./values.yaml) under the `secrets` section.

 #### Example db-credentials secret
 ```